America’s Leading Crime Capitals

 5. Chicago, Illinois

 “It is important to note that crime rates can fluctuate over time, and many of these cities are working to address the underlying issues contributing to high crime rates,” says criminal defense attorney Jeffrey Lichtman.
-However, for now, these cities have been identified as emerging crime capitals due to their recent increase in violent crime.

 Read Also: